Update Nov. 6: The performances were postponed to Jan. 8 through Jan. 20 as Ornanong suffers a dog bite injury.

 The performance, a mix of dialogue and movement, will be in Thai with English surtitles.

-The 70-minute solo performance starts at 8pm for a nightly run Nov.
-8 through Nov.
-13, then another six days Nov.
-15 to Nov.
+The 70-minute solo performance from Jan.
+8 through Jan.
 20 at Democrazy Theatre Studio, which is a short walk from MRT Lumpini, exit No. 1.

 Tickets are 550 baht and the transaction is available online.
 Theatre-goers are advised to arrive at least 10 minutes before showtime.